up-for-grabs/up-for-grabs.net/docs/how-it-works.md

   render the list of projects and provide the UI for filtering based on label or tags

+## Site Navigation

+The site includes a navigation component that allows users to easily move between the main sections:

+- The navbar component is defined in [`_includes/navbar.html`](../_includes/navbar.html)
+- It provides smooth scrolling between the "Get Involved", "Projects", and "Maintain a Project" sections
+- It automatically highlights the active section as the user scrolls through the page
+- It's responsive and works well on all device sizes
+- For more details, see the [Navbar Component](navbar-component.md) documentation

 ## Project Infrastructure

 We've settled on some infrastructure choices that mean we don't need to worry